LogtalkDotOrg/logtalk.org/_pages/learning.md

 In the context of the top-level interpreter, the `{}/1` goal is just a handy shortcut for the [`logtalk_load/1`](https://logtalk.org/manuals/refman/predicates/logtalk_load_1.html) predicate.
-The argument uses _library notation_ to specify the file to load: `planets` is the library name (an alias to a directory of source files) and `loader` is the file name (with the extension omitted).
+The argument uses _library notation_ to specify the file to load: `planets` is the library name (an alias to a directory of source files), and `loader` is the file name (with the extension omitted).

 Let's try a query: